Evolution of confined quantum scalar fields in curved spacetime. Part I: Summary and conclusions

 \section{Summary and conclusions}

-We have developed a method for computing the evolution of a confined quantum scalar field under general changes of the spacetime metric, under the assumptions given in Section~\ref{stat}.
-In order to keep track of the evolution of the field, instead of solving the Klein-Gordon differential equation, the method computes a time-dependent Bogoliubov transformation between bases of modes associated to different spacelike hypersurfaces.
-The method provides the way to obtain the basis of modes associated to each spacelike hypersurface as an eigenvalue problem in that hypersurface [equation~(\ref{zeroth_derivative})].
-Once obtained the modes, it provides a system of homogeneous first order differential equations in time [equation~(\ref{bogoliubov_differential_equation}) or~(\ref{Q_differential_equation})] for the Bogoliubov transformation between the bases of modes associated to different times.
-The coefficients of such system of equations are computed out of the expressions for the modes themselves [equations~(\ref{alpha_hat}) and~(\ref{beta_hat})].
+We have developed a method for computing the evolution of a confined quantum scalar field under general changes of the spacetime metric, under the assumptions given in Subsect.~\ref{statement}.
+In order to keep track of the evolution of the field, instead of solving the Klein-Gordon differential equation, the method computes a time-dependent Bogoliubov transformation between the bases of modes associated to different spacelike hypersurfaces.
+It provides the way to obtain the initial conditions of the basis of modes associated to each spacelike hypersurface as an eigenvalue problem in that hypersurface [equation~(\ref{zeroth_derivative})].
+Once obtained these initial conditions, the method provides a system of homogeneous first order differential equations in time [equation~(\ref{bogoliubov_differential_equation}) or~(\ref{Q_differential_equation})] for the Bogoliubov transformation between the bases of modes associated to different times.
+The coefficients of such system of equations are computed out of the initial conditions of the modes themselves [equations~(\ref{transform_matrices}-\ref{beta_hat})].
 Finally, we can also arrive to the formal generic solution of the system of equations [equation~(\ref{bogoliubov_solution}) or~(\ref{Q_solution})].
-In this article we have considered the geometries without boundaries and those for which the boundaries remain static in some synchronous gauge, leaving the more general case of ``moving boundaries'' for a second article.
+In this article we have considered the geometries without boundaries and those for which the boundaries remain static in some synchronous gauge, leaving the case of ``moving boundaries'' for a second article.